Back to California

 Rules for Off-Highway Electric Motorcycles

-The law defines off-highway electric motorcycles and makes them follow the same rules as other off-road vehicles.
+The law defines off-highway electric motorcycles and includes them under the rules that apply to other off-road vehicles.

 What This Bill Does

-• Classifies off-highway electric motorcycles as off-highway motor vehicles under existing laws.
+• Classifies off-highway electric motorcycles as off-highway vehicles, making them subject to existing rules and safety requirements.

 Who It Names or Affects

-• People who own and operate off-highway electric motorcycles
+• People who own or operate off-highway electric motorcycles

 Terms To Know